I had this story in the stack yesterday and I forgot to get to it.

 Good afternoon.

-I heard your discussion at the top of the show regarding the modern Marvel show.
+I heard your discussion at the top of the show regarding the Modern Marvel show.

 Did you see the show?

-No, but I've seen.
+No, but I've seen it.

-I think I may have seen it before, but I've seen a lot of modern Marvel shows.
+I think I may have seen it before, but I've seen a lot of Modern Marvel shows.

-But the essence of the show is that it oil is a precious resource, that it's critical for many products in our lives.
+But the essence of the show is that oil is a precious resource, that it's critical for many products in our lives.

 And I mean, we all love oil.

-It does all kinds of wonderful things for it.
+It does all kinds of wonderful things.

 Well, I think we do.